akhinos/cf4k8s-networking/README.md

 2. A new cluster entry is added to the ingress envoy config.
 (Don't confuse cluster with kubernetes cluster - it's an envoy backend)
    The cluster entry contains info needed for the ingress envoy to open a TLS session with the app sidecar envoy It has a reference to the k8s service `s-ef9c974d-adfd-4552-8fcd-19e17f84d8dc`.
-It is of type "EDS" which means that at runtime the istio component "EDS" returns the list of endpoints (IP:port and in future labels) associated with a real k8s service
+It is of type "EDS" which means that at runtime envoy's EDS returns the list of endpoints (IP:port and in future labels) associated with a real k8s service.

 `istioctl proxy-config cluster istio-ingressgateway-76jht.istio-system --fqdn cf-workloads.svc.cluster.local -o json`
 ```json